I lived in north central Iowa for many years and

 bumping directly into a buddy who had stopped by hoping

 for a beer having seen the lights on.
+I handed him

 the flashlight and told him to go up the stairs and check